millerdev/pyxt/README.md

   VS Code command: _XT: Ag (The Silver Searcher)_.
 - `history COMMAND` - clear command history.
 Confirmation is required before history is deleted.
+- `isort FIRSTPARTY SELECTION` - [isort](https://pycqa.github.io/isort/) your
+  imports so you don't have to.
+Sort selection or entire file. `FIRSTPARTY` is a comma-delimited list of known first-party packages. `SELECTION` controls whether to sort the selection or the entire file; it can usually be ignored because it defaults to `selection` if there is one and `all` otherwise.
+  VS Code command: _XT: isort_.
 - `open FILE_PATH` - Open files by path with auto-complete.
 The entered path is relative to the location of the active text editor's file by default.
 It may also start with `~` (home directory prefix).
 Absolute paths are supported as well.